mkillewald/keychron-qmk_firmware/keyboards/keychron/q10/q10_ansi_stm32l432_ec11/readme.md

-# The ANSI variant of the Keychron Q1
+# The ANSI variant of the Keychron Q10

 - Enable EC11 rotary encoder.
 - Turn colckwise to increase volume and turn anti-colckwise to decrease volume.
-- Press top right key pushbutton to mute.
+- Press top left key pushbutton to mute.